amperser/proselint/proselint/demo.md

 the surrounding circumstances
 he filled a much-needed gap
 To coin a phrase from the movie,

+# Blowing the punchline
+Suddenly, the car came to a stop.

 # Cliches
 under the weather